 In the eyes of some seniors, personal alarms are often seen as something for people needing help all the time or who are frail.
 At least, that is what my grandmother-in-law says to me when asked why she was not wearing the one supplied by the security company.
 But that is not the case.
 When worn all the time, a personal alarm makes notifying emergency services or family members quick and easy when an unfortunate accident happens, such as a fall or other minor and major injuries.
 It certainly makes telling someone easy and without the need to try and locate a phone.

 Seniors who wish to live independently can do so for as long as it keeps them safe and secure in their homes.
-With innovative home technology, family members can still provide that social and emotional support without invading privacy or creating inconvenience.
-But remember, whilst smart technology can give you peace of mind knowing they are safe and comfortable, it doesn’t replace having that quality time in person.
+With innovative home technology, family members can still provide social and emotional support without invading privacy or creating inconvenience.
+But remember, whilst smart security devices can give you peace of mind knowing they are safe and comfortable, it doesn’t replace having that quality time in person.

 Find what you need to provide the best home security for the elderly with our massive easy and DIY home security range.